NCEAS/eml/docs/eml-semantic-annotations-primer.md

 Annotations for top-level resources, entities, and attributes follow the same general pattern.

 - The *subject* of the semantic statement is the parent element of the annotation.
 It must have an `id=" "` attribute.
-- Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define an *object property* or *data property* and the *object* (value) of the annotation.
-- `propertyURI` and `valueURI` elements
-  - must have a `label` attribute that is suitable for application interfaces.
-  - should have URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display.
-- It is recommended that the labels are populated by values from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.

 #### Example 1: Top-level resource annotation (dataset)